Groups Acting Acylindrically on Trees: Preliminaries

-The class of acylindrically arboreal groups has the following set of inheritance properties, claims (1) and (2) of which follow naturally by definition and claim (3) of which follows immediately from a restriction of the proof of Lemma~7.1 of \cite{Osin13} to the case of acylindrically arboreal groups. \begin{lemma} Let $G$ be an acylindrically arboreal group.
+so it follows that $d_T(u, v)\geq k$ and $d_T(\{u, v\}, \{x, y\}) >\epsilon,$ and we can invoke \cite[Lemma~4.2]{minasyanOsin13} to see that the pointwise quasi-stabiliser $\Pqs_G^\epsilon(\{x, y\})$ is contained in at most $2(2\epsilon+1)$ cosets of $\Ps_G(\{u, v\})$, the pointwise stabiliser of $\{u, v\}$.
+By construction the geodesic path between $u$ and $v$ must use at least $k$ edges and so $|\Ps_G(\{u, v\})|\leq C$ by definition of definition of $k$ and $C$.
+It follows that $|\Pqs_G^\epsilon(\{x, y\})|\leq 2(2\epsilon+1)C=N(\epsilon)$.
+Thus our action was acylindrical with constants $R(\epsilon)$ and $N(\epsilon)$. \end{proof} The class of acylindrically arboreal groups has the following set of inheritance properties, claim (3) of which follows immediately from a restriction of \cite[Lemma~7.1]{Osin13} to actions on trees. \begin{lemma} Let $G$ be an acylindrically arboreal group.
 Then the following hold. \begin{enumerate} \item Any extension of $G$ along a finite kernel must be acylindrically arboreal. \item Any quotient of $G$ by a finite normal subgroup must be acylindrically arboreal. \item \cite[Lemma~7.1]{Osin13} Let $H\leq G$ be \emph{s-normal}, i.e. for all $g\in G$, $gHg^{-1}\cap H$ is infinite.
 Then $H$ is acylindrically arboreal.
-In particular, any finite index subgroup of $G$ is acylindrically arboreal. \end{enumerate} \end{lemma} We finally have the following lemma, which is simply a restriction of a result of Osin to the case of acylindrically arboreal groups. \begin{lemma}\cite[Corollary~7.2]{Osin13} Let $G$ be a group acting acylindrically on a tree $T$, and let $H\cong H_1\times H_2$ be a subgroup of $G$ that decomposes as the direct product of two infinite groups.
+In particular, any finite index subgroup of $G$ is acylindrically arboreal. \end{enumerate} \end{lemma} \begin{proof} We prove each claim separately.
+Let $G$ be an acylindrically arboreal group, so $G$ admits a non-elementary acylindrical action on a tree $T$. \begin{enumerate} \item Let $E$ be an extension of $G$ such that the natural projection $E\rightarrow G$ has finite kernel $K$.
+Then $E$ acts on $T$ through this quotient, and given that by Theorem~\ref{Thm:KCisAA} the action of $G$ on $T$ was $(k, C)$-acylindrical for some $k$ and $C$ we must have that the action of $E$ on $T$ is $(k, C|K|)$-acylindrical, and thus acylindrical in the sense of Definition~\ref{def:acyl} by Theorem~\ref{Thm:KCisAA}.
+The preimage of any loxodromic element in $G$ must be a loxodromic element in $E$ so the action of $E$ on $T$ is not elliptic, and $E$ cannot be virtually cyclic as $G$ was not virtually cyclic.
+Thus the action of $E$ on $T$ must be non-elementary by Theorem~\ref{Thm:categorisedActions}, so $E$ is acylindrically arboreal as claimed. \item Let $K$ be a finite normal subgroup of $G$.
+Then the action of $K$ on $T$ must have a fixed point $x$ by Lemma~\ref{lem:elipticWellDef}.
+Let $T'$ be the convex hull of the orbit of $x$ in $T$ under the action of $G$, on which $G$ still acts non-elementarily acylindrically.
+Then by the normality of $K$ it must fix the entire orbit of $x$ pointwise, and hence fix all of $T'$.
+The action of $G$ on $T'$ must therefore factor through the quotient $G/K$, and thus $G/K$ is acylindrically arboreal as claimed. \item This claim follows immediately from a restriction of the proof of \cite[Lemma~7.1]{Osin13} to the case of acylindrically arboreal groups.\qedhere \end{enumerate} \end{proof} Further, the following lemma is simply a restriction of a result of Osin to the case of acylindrically arboreal groups. \begin{lemma}\cite[Corollary~7.2]{Osin13} Let $G$ be a group acting acylindrically on a tree $T$, and let $H\cong H_1\times H_2$ be a subgroup of $G$ that decomposes as the direct product of two infinite groups.
 Then $H$ must act elliptically on $T$. \end{lemma}